-- 1.1 The Group comprises of State Bank of Pakistan ("the Bank") and the following subsidiaries: - SBP Banking Services Corporation - National Institute of Banking and Finance (Guarantee) Limited - 1.1.1 State Bank of Pakistan is the central bank of Pakistan and is incorporated under the State Bank of Pakistan Act, 1956.
+- 1.1 State Bank of Pakistan ("the Bank") is the central bank of Pakistan and is incorporated under the State Bank of Pakistan Act, 1956.
 The Bank is primarily responsible for monitoring of credit and foreign exchange, management of currency and also acts as the banker to the Government.
-The activities of the Bank include: - formulating and implementing the monetary policy; - facilitating free competition and stability in the financial system; - licensing and supervision of banks including micro finance banks, development financial institutions and exchange companies; - organising and managing the inter-bank settlement system and promoting smooth functioning of payment systems; - providing of loans and advances to the Governments, banks, financial institutions and local authorities under various facilities; - purchasing, holding and selling of shares of banks and financial institutions on the directives of the Federal Government; and - acting as a depository of the Government under specific arrangements between the Government and certain institutions. - 1.1.2 The head office of the Bank is situated at I.I.Chundrigar Road, Karachi, in the province of Sindh, Pakistan. - 1.1.3 The subsidiaries of the Bank and the nature of their respective activities are as follows:
+The activities of the Bank include: - formulating and implementing the monetary policy; - facilitating free competition and stability in the financial system; - licensing and supervision of banks including micro finance banks, development financial institutions and exchange companies; - organising and managing the inter-bank settlement system and promoting smooth functioning of payment systems; - providing of loans and advances to the Governments, banks, financial institutions and local authorities under various facilities; - purchasing, holding and selling of shares of banks and financial institutions on the directives of the Federal Government; and - acting as a depository of the Government under specific arrangements between the Government and certain institutions. - 1.2 The head office of the Bank is situated at I.I.Chundrigar Road, Karachi, in the province of Sindh, Pakistan. - 1.3 These financial statements are unconsolidated (separate) financial statements of the Bank in which investments in subsidiaries are carried at cost.
+The consolidated financial statements of the Bank and its subsidiaries are presented separately.

+The subsidiaries of the Bank and the nature of their respective activities are as follows: